 Surgery with cyst drainage

-Surgery may be done to drain tumors that are mostly cyst.
+Surgery may be done to drain tumors that are mostly fluid-filled cysts.
 This lowers pressure in the brain and relieves symptoms.
 A catheter (thin tube) is inserted into the cyst and a small container is placed under the skin.
 The fluid drains into the container and is later removed.
-Sometimes, after the cyst is drained, a drug that causes the inside wall of the cyst to scar is put through the catheter into the cyst.
-This is done to stop the cyst from making fluid or to increase the amount of the time it takes for the fluid to build up again.
+Sometimes, after the cyst is drained, a drug is put through the catheter into the cyst.
+This causes the inside wall of the cyst to scar and stops the cyst from making fluid or increases the amount of the time it takes for the fluid to build up again.
 Surgery to remove the tumor may be done after the cyst is drained.

 Biologic therapy is a treatment that uses the patient’s immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body’s natural defenses against cancer.
 This type of cancer treatment is also called biotherapy or immunotherapy.
-For craniopharyngioma that has come back after treatment, the biologic therapy drug is placed directly inside the tumor using a catheter (intracavitary) or in a vein (intravenous).
+For craniopharyngioma that has come back after treatment, the biologic therapy drug is placed inside the tumor using a catheter (intracavitary) or in a vein (intravenous).

 Patients may want to think about taking part in a clinical trial.

 For some patients, taking part in a clinical trial may be the best treatment choice.
 Clinical trials are part of the medical research process.
 Clinical trials are done to find out if new treatments are safe and effective or better than the standard treatment.

 Many of today's standard treatments are based on earlier clinical trials.
 Patients who take part in a clinical trial may receive the standard treatment or be among the first to receive a new treatment.

 Patients who take part in clinical trials also help improve the way diseases will be treated in the future.
 Even when clinical trials do not lead to effective new treatments, they often answer important questions and help move research forward.